ied206/Joveler.DynLoader/USAGE.md

 `string PtrToStringAuto(IntPtr ptr)`, `IntPtr StringToHGlobalAuto(string str)` and `IntPtr StringToCoTaskMemAuto(string str)` is a wrapper methods of `Marshal.PtrToString*` and  `Marshal.StringTo*`.
 They decide which encoding to use automatically depending on value of `UnicodeConvention` property.

 **WARNING**: Native libraries may not follow the platform's default Unicode encoding convention!
 It is your responsibility to check which encoding library is using.
-For example, some cross-platform libraries which originated from POSIX world do not use `wchar_t`, effectively using `ANSI` encoding on Windows instead of `UTF-16`.
-That is why you can overwrite `UnicodeConvention` value after the class was initialized.
+For example, some cross-platform libraries which originated from the POSIX world do not use `wchar_t`, effectively using `ANSI` encoding on Windows instead of `UTF-16`.
+That is why you can overwrite the `UnicodeConvention` value after the class was initialized.

 ### Disposable Pattern